Awoke Genetu, Project Leader

 Board of Directors:

-Rob Magnusson, President
+Rob Magnusson, Treasurer

 Rob spent eight years working on account management and product development for local area tech companies.
 He’s now a happily at-home dad, deftly managing two rambunctious little kiddos.
 Rob and his wife, Brooke, have been Project Ethiopia supporters since 2005 – when Judy and Dennis first shared their inspirational story.
-He was honored to become Board President in 2016.

 WANT A DEEPER CONNECTION?